desmond-lartey/BonaireWebMap/README.md

 We used QGIS to compute 1250-meter hexagons for the entire area of Bonaire.
 This breaks the whole country into neighborhoods that represent a 15-minute walk.
 These hexagons are used as the basis for many of our spatial analyses, including service area and population statistics.

 #### Population Data Collection
 The population data from 2000-2020 was collected and grouped by neighborhood.
-The Global Population of the World (GPWv4.11) dataset from CIESIN was used to extract population counts.
+The Global Population of the World (CIESIN/GPWv411/GPW_Population_Count) dataset from CIESIN was used to extract population counts.
 The data was processed in Google Earth Engine (GEE) to calculate zonal statistics for each hexagon.

 #### Age and Sex Data Collection
-We used the WorldPop dataset to gather population data by age and sex.
+We used the WorldPop/GP/100m/pop_age_sex dataset to gather population data by age and sex.
 The data was filtered and processed to create a comprehensive demographic profile for each neighborhood.
 The processed data was then exported as GeoTIFF and CSV files for further analysis.

 #### Survey and Observation Data
 Field surveys and observations were conducted to gather data on mobility patterns, vehicle use, and demographic characteristics.
 This data was analyzed using various statistical and visualization techniques to provide insights into the factors influencing mobility in Bonaire.

-### Preliminary Analysis Findings: Service Area
+### Preliminary Spatial Analysis: Service Area

 #### Introduction
 The service area analysis aimed to assess the accessibility of various facilities on Bonaire within 15 and 30-minute walking distances.
 This analysis helps to identify the population served by each facility and evaluate the overall coverage of essential services.